jedrzejd/My_Algorithmic_Tasks/README.md

 ## Tasks Descriptions

 - **Firma** - Mathematical task with using lcm and gcd.\
-Additionally, in this task folder exist a `gen.cpp`, which generation input and output files to this task.
+Additionally, in this task folder there is a file named gen.cpp, which generates input and output files.

 - **Melonik**  - Graph task with using dfs and binary search